tommy-mor/wiki-1/content/posts/wiki.md

 <https://jlelse.blog/posts/wiki-approach/> cool wiki approach :: find the best method for me !
 I think writing a blog post is the best way to help me organize my thoughts, i should get that infrastructure up. nextcloud notes is also a good option, but i do have to set up a nextcloud server to handle that
 <https://dpitt.me/blog/2020/03/zettelkasten/>
-[obsidian md knowledge base](https://obsidian.md/)
+[obsidian md knowledge base](https://obsidian.md/) [The Brain](https://www.thebrain.com/) is a digital memory solution written and maintained by the brother of Acronym's founder, Errolson,for many years.
+It's not well known in the technology space, but it's popular with creatives and researchers who often don't intersect with the field.

 ## git {#git}